 - Download and expand the installation files.
-See "Download and Expand the Installation Files" on page 8. - Configure the number of extended and searchable attributes allowed for your environment.
-See "Configure the Number of Extended and Searchable Attributes Allowed" on page 9. - Create the database and tables required for IdentityIQ.
-See "Create the IdentityIQ Database and Tables" on page 11. - Configure IdentityIQ to connect to its database.
-See "Configure the IdentityIQ Installation" on page 12. - Access IdentityIQ to continue with the configuration for your enterprise.
-See "Open IdentityIQ" on page 13. - Refer to "Advanced Installation Information" on page 14 for additional information on how to deal with specific application server and database server environments, and for integration requirements for some external systems.
+See Download and Expand the Installation Files. - Configure the number of extended and searchable attributes allowed for your environment.
+See Configure the Number of Extended and Searchable Attributes Allowed. - Create the database and tables required for IdentityIQ.
+See Create the IdentityIQ Database and Tables. - Configure IdentityIQ to connect to its database.
+See Configure the IdentityIQ Installation. - Access IdentityIQ to continue with the configuration for your enterprise.
+See Open IdentityIQ. - Refer to Advanced Installation Information for additional information on how to deal with specific application server and database server environments, and for integration requirements for some external systems.